sdondley/Dist-Zilla-for-Beginners/intro.md

 ## Perl Gives You the Tools for Building Your Distribution

 Let's say you’ve written a Perl module that can shave people's armpits.
-Although writing your software was probably a herculean task, you are still missing 5 out of the 6 essential elements for creating your distribution.
+Although writing your software was a herculean task, you are still missing 5 out of the 6 essential ingredients for a proper distribution.
 Until you build the software distribution, your software is probably destined for failure (unless your module really can shave armpits).

-Fortunately, the Perl community already provides many tools for helping you build a complete software distribution that will save you tons of time, money and aggravation.
+Fortunately, the Perl community already provides many tools to help you build a complete software distribution.

 First and foremost, there is the free-to-use CPAN (the Comprehensive Perl Archive Network) website which developers can use to distribute the latest